TheNameBrand/ToxicMindsD2Rolls/README.md

 Their list is LONG and extensive because they have a lot of PERMUTATIONS for different guns, meaning, they mix and match a bunch of barrel, mag, and perk combos that work for a million different scenarios, and are all okay in the specific noted function to some degree.
 I'm imagining our list to be a little more curated than that.
 But in the case you do want to spec out a bunch of different but equally viable Edge Transit rolls there are tools to help you build out those permutations, found in the Community_Curations README above.
 Those tools will probably be faster than just copying the line of code right from DIM.
 What also would be faster is if you opened other wishlists (say, the one from above), and did a CTRL+F on the weapon you're thinking of.
 High chances they've done the hard work on the roll you're thinking of, can copy and paste it into the ToxicMinds TXT.
 Just don't forget to replace the description with your own quippy fun one haha.

-Here's how I'm imagining our wishlist to look when it comes to individual weapons:
+Here's kinda how I'm imagining our wishlist to look when it comes to individual weapons:

-[// Tusk of the Boar (PvE 2/5)
+// Tusk of the Boar (PvE 2/5)
 // Slice, Deconstruct
 //notes:(2/5 Roll) Deconstruct on a waveframe means you can practically use this as a primary weapon in places with high minor ad counts like Onslaught, and Slice is the icing on the cake.
 Definitely need one of these before Final Shape.
 MW:Reload -CrazedChrizz|tags: PvE, PvE-MinorSpec, PvE-EndGame dimwishlist:item=1218113510&perks=923806249,3993379141